 Why do I see so many homeless dogs?

 While Island Dog works everyday to help the thousands of homeless dogs in Puerto Rico, there is still an epidemic of owned dogs not sterilized, producing more dogs.
 Because the island does not provide adequate shelters for all these dogs being born, they are dumped onto the beaches and streets.
 For every 10 dogs Island Dog rescues, another 10 will be dumped.
-Therefore Island Dog created a spay and neuter program to help combat the problem from all angles.
 We understand you may feel overwhelmed by the situation.
 Please write to the Tourism Company and express your feelings.
-And please trust that Island Dog is working tirelessly to help the thousands of dogs on the streets.
-In fact, since 2007, we have sterilized over 4,000 dogs and cats, preventing over 64,000 unwanted animals from being dumped onto the streets.
+And please trust that Island Dog and many other wonderful groups are working tirelessly to help the thousands of dogs on the streets.
+In fact, since 2007, we have sterilized over 5,000 dogs and cats, preventing over 80,000 unwanted animals from being dumped onto the streets.
 Plus another 3,000 have been given new forever homes.
 We believe by working proactively in the local communities and continually building our spay and neuter programs, we can create successful change.
 Please join us and help us make the Caribbean and Puerto Rico a better place for animals.